 The work involved developing software to analyse the DNS traces and other input and produce the required metrics.
 This software is published as the ITHI Tools project on Github.
 It can run on Windows and on a variety of Linux systems.
 It is used by various DNS operators to collect data that is then processed on our staging server.
 The metrics were specifically designed to avoid privacy issues when collecting data, by computing statistical aggregates at capture sites and only sending these aggregates to our server.

-The goal is to end up with a fully automated capture chain, with metrics updated and published every month.
-Recently, we started publishing the indicators on an experimental ITHI web site, which is hosted by Private Octopus.
-This is meant to be temporary, before we can organize publication on the main ICANN web site.
+The goal is to end up with a fully automated capture chain, with metrics updated and published every month on the ITHI web site.